 Generally, this glitch is caused by a communication issue between the Steam servers and your local network.
 For online payments to be verified, secure certificates must be used.
 It is possible that your payment provider and local network don’t match if connection errors occur with Steam’s certificates.

 Steam pauses the transaction whenever an error occurs until the error is fixed, and no further payments can be made until the problem is resolved.
-This is why you are getting the Steam Deck Store not loading or grey out error.
-Nevertheless, don’t worry about this, as we have some fixes that will help you resolve this problem, so let’s check out the fixes.
+This is why you get the Steam Deck Store not loading or grey out error.
+Nevertheless, don’t worry about this; we have some fixes to help you resolve this problem.
+Let’s check out the fixes.

 How To Fix Steam Deck Store Not Loading or Greyed Out

-There are some fixes that will help you resolve if the Steam Deck Store is not loading or greyed out.
+Some fixes will help you resolve if the Steam Deck Store is not loading or greyed out.
 Therefore, if you are experiencing this issue, you should perform the fixes we have mentioned below:

 Fix 1: Check to See if the Steam Server Is Down